Research

 Whole-body MR-to-CT Synthesis for PET Attenuation Correction

-- We propose a whole-body MR-to-CT synthesis framework that integrates structural guidance, spatial alignment, and semantic authenticity to enhance synthetic CT image quality, thus facilitating PET attenuation correction.
+- We propose a whole-body MR-to-CT synthesis framework that integrates structural guidance, spatial alignment, and semantic constraint to enhance synthetic CT image quality, thus facilitating PET attenuation correction in whole-body PET/MR imaging.

 Relevant Publications:

-- We proposed Hierarchical Feature Conditional Diffusion (HiFi-Diff) for arbitrary reduction of MR inter-slice spacing, which generates any desired in-between MR slice from hierarchical features of adjacent MR slices.
+- We proposed Hierarchical Feature Conditional Diffusion (HiFi-Diff) for arbitrary MRI inter-slice spacing reduction, which generates any desired in-between MR slice from adjacent MR slices in the through-plane direction.

 Relevant Publications: